-One of the best things to do in Chico has to be a day at the Silver Dollar Speedway.
-Located a mile or so from downtown Chico, the Speedway is home to the California Gold Cup, a heart-pounding year-long challenge to find the country’s best open wheel.
+One of the best things to do in Chico is spend a day at the Silver Dollar Speedway.
+Located a mile from downtown Chico, the Speedway is home to the California Gold Cup, a heart-pounding year-long challenge to find the country’s best open wheel.

 The Speedway is also host to Monster Truck Shows and race rallies.
-And for the outdoor-types, Bidwell Park is one of the largest municipal parks in the country, and provides countless activities for several days’ worth of fun.
+For the outdoor types, Bidwell Park is one of the largest municipal parks in the country and provides countless activities for several days’ worth of fun.

 - Best Lakes in California to Visit